skip to content

 The great secret of true success, of true happiness, then, is this:

-What Am we willing to do perfectly unselfish: the man who doesn;t ask for users, the man who does’nt write blog posts or articles for the sake of getting money because he is asking something for return.
-It should be driven from the fact that, it just is being done, work for work’s sake, nothing asking in return, if there is a task for which we ask nothing in return then only do it.
+What are we willing to do perfectly unselfishly?
+The man who doesn’t ask for users, the man who doesn’t write blog posts or articles for the sake of getting money because he is asking something for return.
+It should be driven from the fact that, it just is being done, work for work’s sake.
+To explore and satisfy your curiosity.
+If it benefits other people charge money for your time.
+Don’t do things to deliberately.
+Ask nothing in return, if there is a task for which we ask nothing in return then only do it. - deeps

 Ask nothing; want nothing in return